Living Simply | Mindfulness

 Do you want your life to be simpler?

 Most of us would agree that our vacations come to an end all too soon, and we dread going back to our normal schedules.
-I believe that part of the reason we all yearn for more vacation time, is because we spend the rest of our busy lives trying to do too much.
+I believe that part of the reason we all yearn for more vacation time is that we spend the rest of our busy lives trying to do too much.
 One week a year of not hurrying just isn’t enough to rejuvenate us when the rest of our lives are so hectic.

 What if we could hold onto a fraction of this “vacation mode” when we are not on vacation?
 What if we could at least change our focus from, “How much can I possibly get done today?” to “What can I get done at a comfortable pace today?” and “What can I leave for tomorrow?”
 What if we could let go of that incessant need to try and squeeze one more thing into each day?

-Imagine how different things would be if we all functioned somewhere between our normal crazy lives and vacation mode?
+Imagine how different things would be if we all functioned somewhere between our normal crazy lives and vacation mode.
 Still getting things done, but working at a reasonable pace.
-When we are on vacation, we purposely don’t over-schedule our days, because we want to avoid the rigid schedule we have when we are at home.
+When we are on vacation, we purposely donāt over-schedule our days, because we want to avoid the rigid schedule we have when we are at home.

-Schedule down time when you are not on vacation
+Schedule downtime when you are not on vacation.

-Americans have become so progress oriented, that our society as a whole is over stressed and sleep deprived.
-I know there are many justifications for why we overextend ourselves; working those extra hours pays for the new car, and our kids are eager to participate in a new activity, even though they are already too busy, but that’s where we get snagged.
+Americans have become so progress-oriented, that our society as a whole is over-stressed and sleep deprived.Ā Ā I know there are many justifications for why we overextend ourselves; working those extra hours pays for the new car, and our kids are eager to participate in a new activity, even though they are already too busy, but thatās where we get snagged.

 Practicing moderation in what we purchase and in what we commit ourselves to is key.
 But saying no to more of something is challenging when everyone around us is spinning out of control.
 Scaling back has to be a conscious endeavor, because very likely, if you are living in a world like mine, everyone around you has their minds set on having and doing it all.

-There is a comfortable place somewhere between our pace while on vacation and our regular life, that offers peace and contentment.
 Figuring out where that place is, and fighting to stay there is well worth the effort.
 For starters, just making sure that we have some unscheduled personal and family time each day, will move us closer to this goal.

 Regular life is so much more enjoyable and less exhausting when we mindfully slow down the pace that we are living our lives.
 Stopping to smell the roses should not be restricted solely to those who are on vacation.